noepozzan/small-peptide-pipeline/README.md

 conda activate small_peptides
 ```

-## 5. Before running the tests
+## 5. Before running this pipeline

-It is important to know that this workflow relies on many external tools.
+#### 1. This workflow relies on many external tools.
 (That is why this pipeline relies on software packaged into containers.)
 One of those is [MSFragger][msfragger].
 Since MSFragger is only free for non-commercial use, you should run: